fullsmartdev/react-slingshot/README.md

 * Minifies all JS
 * Sets NODE_ENV to prod so that React is built in production mode
 * Places the resulting built project files into /dist.
 (This is the folder you'll expose to the world).

-### Why does the build use npm scripts instead of Gulp?
-In short, Gulp is an unnecessary abstraction that creates more problems than it solves.
-[Here's why](http://blog.keithcirkel.co.uk/why-we-should-stop-using-grunt/).

 ### I'm getting an error when running npm install: Failed to locate "CL.exe"
 On Windows, you need to install extra dependencies for browser-sync to build and install successfully.
 Follow the getting started steps above to assure you have the necessary dependencies on your machine.